QUICK SUMMARY:

 Too little time spent on client-facing assignments could mean that your employees don’t have enough work to do.
 Too much time means that they can face burnout when it comes to internal-facing tasks, such as administrative, sales, and marketing.

-Agency utilization rate refers to the amount of time an employee spends focused on client-facing projects vs. their total contracted working hours.
-This metric gives you an overview of the time spent on tasks that actually earn you money.
+Utilization rate refers to the amount of time an employee spends focused on client-facing projects vs. their total contracted working hours.
+This metric, often referred to as an employee's utilization rate, gives you an overview of the time spent on tasks that actually earn you money.

 On the other hand, a utilization rate of 100% isn’t desirable, as that means your employees will need to work more than 100% capacity in order to complete internal tasks required to maintain and grow the agency.

 Time-tracking is the key to accurately monitoring your agency’s utilization rate.
+The utilization rate formula helps measure employee productivity by calculating the ratio of billable hours to available hours.
 By knowing how many hours an employee is working on client-facing tasks vs. their total contracted hours, you can calculate the percentage of time that they’re spending on revenue-generating tasks.

 Why is Agency Utilization Rate Important?